VisionPassage

 Carnegie Mellon in the Family

-Vic's younger brother, Nitin Kapur, also graduated from Carnegie Mellon in Master of Information Systems Management from Heinz College.
+My younger brother, Nitin Kapur, also graduated from Carnegie Mellon in Master of Information Systems Management from Heinz College.
 Now, he's VP of Engineering at Discovery in New York.

 Carnegie Mellon Giving

-Carnegie Mellon and Pittsburgh Specific Investing
+Carnegie Mellon and Pittsburgh Region Investing

-Vic has invested in multiple startups with either a Carnegie Mellon founder(s) and/or Pittsburgh HQ.
+I have invested in multiple startups with either a Carnegie Mellon founder(s) and/or Pittsburgh HQ.
 And happy to co-invest with fellow Pittsburgh and Carnegie Mellon founders, VC's and angel investors:

 - Chris Smoak, Co-Founder of Atrium, Y Combinator alum and now a VC.